Immunizations and Tuberculosis Testing

 - Meningococcal: Recommended for those who are routinely exposed to isolates of N. meningitidis per CDC recommendations.
 Not required by program but may be required by some clinical sites.

 *Contraindications to the above will be considered on a case-by-case basis, only with documentation from a medical provider, and must be discussed prior to matriculation.
 Personal/Religious reasons for declining immunizations will be considered on a case by case basis and must be discussed prior to matriculation.
-It is important to understand that participating in some clinical experiences may be prohibited from some institutions/practices without completion of immunization requirements.
+It is important to understand that participating in some didactic and/or clinical experiences may be prohibited from some institutions/practices without completion of immunization requirements.